bayunugroho2022/dio-request-inspector/README.md

 ### Add dependency

-You can use the command to add dio as a dependency with the latest stable version:
+You can use the command to add dio_request_inspector as a dependency with the latest stable version:

 ```console
 $ dart pub add dio_request_inspector
 ```

-Or you can manually add dio into the dependencies section in your pubspec.yaml:
+Or you can manually add dio_request_inspector into the dependencies section in your pubspec.yaml:

 ```yaml
 dependencies: